poiyomi/PoiyomiDocs/docs/audio-link/audio-link.md

 3. Click the + Button on the listing for `AudioLink` to add it to your project.
     - *If you cannot use Creator Companion, you can alternatively download the AudioLink "Minimal" Unity Package and install it to your Project.
 Get it here: https://github.com/llealloo/vrc-udon-audio-link/releases*
 4. Launch Unity.
-    - *You may receive a dialogue asking to "Upgrade AudioLink compatible Shaders" or similar.
-It doesn't matter which one you select, but for now click `No Thanks`.*
 5. In Unity, on the Menu Bar, click `Tools -> AudioLink -> Add AudioLink Prefab to Scene`.
 A prefab named `AudioLinkAvatar` should be added to your Scene.
     - *Alternatively, you can add `AudioLinkAvatar.prefab` to your Scene by navigating in your Project Files to `Packages/AudioLink/Runtime`.
 You can then drag & drop the `AudioLinkAvatar.prefab` Prefab from there into your Scene's Hierarchy.*
 6. If you haven't already, activate AudioLink on your Poiyomi Material(s).